 For verily I say to you.
-These words cannot be understood in the sense which some have given to them as relating to the first mission, 580 but embrace the whole course of their apostleship.
+These words cannot be understood in the sense which some have given to them as relating to the first mission, ^{f580} but embrace the whole course of their apostleship.
 But the difficulty lies in ascertaining what is meant by the coming of the Son of man.
 Some explain it as denoting such a progress of the gospel, as may enable all to acknowledge that Christ is truly reigning, and that he may be expected to restore the kingdom of David.
 Others refer it to the destruction of Jerusalem, in which Christ appeared taking vengeance on the ingratitude of the nation.
-The former exposition is admissible: the latter is too farfetched.
+The former exposition is admissible: the latter is too far-fetched.
 I look upon the consolation here given as addressed peculiarly to the apostles.
 Christ is said to come, when matters are desperate, and he grants relief.
 The commission which they received was almost boundless: it was to spread the doctrine of the Gospel through the whole world.
-Christ promises that he will come before they have traveled through the whole of Judea: that is, by the power of his Spirit, he will shed around his reign such luster, that the apostles will be enabled to discern that glory and majesty which they had hitherto been unable to discover.
+Christ promises that he will come before they have traveled through the whole of Judea: that is, by the power of his Spirit, he will shed around his reign such luster, that the apostles will be enabled to discover.